-I have zero complaints regarding the drivetrain, except for the auto stop feature.
+I have zero complaints regarding the drivetrain, except for the Auto Clicker Download feature.
 Pretty much standard throughout the industry these days, this shuts the car off temporarily at stop lights and so on, and then restarts it when you take your foot off the brake.
 Apparently it’s a gas-saving and emissions-efficiency measure (although I’d like to see some data on just how much fuel is saved and emissions are held back over the lifetime of the car versus wear and tear on the starter and engine).

 Elsewhere, the GLC 300 seats five and has storage capacity of 1,600 litres (56.5 cubic feet) with the back seat folded down.
 By comparison, the Nissan Rogue is good for almost 2,100 litres, while the Toyota RAV4 will provide about 1,900 litres of storage.
 These are different market segments, I know, but these two are pretty much the standard of the compact/mid-size SUV market.

 Cargo access is straightforward and you can lower the seat backs via a pair of handy bulkhead-mounted buttons in the back storage area.
 The GLC 300 also comes with a handy first-aid kit.

 As as always with Mercedes-Benz products, the GLC is beautifully trimmed and finished.
 The interior is tasteful and you definitely feel like you’re behind the wheel of something upscale.